jonathonharrell/mirionline/README.md

  - Start on character select
  - More specs (specifically for client)
  - Add created_at / updated_at to user model (created at default to now, updated at pre-save hook)
- - Add "showTutorials" flag to user model
+ - Add "showTutorials" flag to user model (part of joyride)
  - Add more logging fields to user record (lastLoggedIn, currentLoggedIn, IP address logging, timestamps)
    - Add hooks to save to those fields
  - Email unsubscribe (receiveEmail flag for user)